Predictive vs. Continuous Emissions Monitoring Systems

 - Lower system capital cost.

-Installation of a PEMS requires the installation of a single computer with the DAS/PEMS software installed and interfaced to the boiler control system.
-Typically a one day installation and start up process.
+Installing a predictive emissions monitoring system requires the installation of a single computer with the DAS/PEMS software installed and interfaced to the boiler control system.
+Typically, a one-day installation and start up process.

 - PEMS have lower startup costs, normally one day including DAS.